-Joseph Nechvatal (born in Chicago in 1951) is an American post-conceptual artist living in Paris who creates virus-modeled artificial life computer-assisted paintings and animations.
+Joseph Nechvatal (born in Chicago in 1951) is an American transdisciplinary artist who creates virus-modeled artificial life computer-assisted paintings and animations.
 He moved from Chicago to the downtown Tribeca area of New York City in 1975 and soon began studying at Columbia University with the philosopher Arthur Danto while working for The Dia Art Foundation as art archivist to the minimalist composer La Monte Young.
 In 1980 he moved from Tribeca to the Lower East Side and became closely associated with Collaborative Projects (Colab), the influential post-punk artists’ group that included Kiki Smith and Jenny Holzer, among others.
 Amidst the sordidness of the Lower East Side, Nechvatal found cheap rent, artistic camaraderie and politically inspired creative energy.
 Those were glory days for the famous Colab projects – Just Another Asshole, The Real Estate Show and The Times Square Show – and Nechvatal even helped establish the Lower East Side non-profit cultural space ABC No Rio where exhibitions were animated by political purpose.

 Nechvatal’s art in the early 1980s chiefly consisted of dense post-minimalist gray graphite drawings that were often photo-mechanically enlarged, sculpture, and musique concrète-like tape collages.
 In 1983 he co-founded the famous avant-garde, art music audio project Tellus Audio Cassette Magazine and in 1984 began work on an opera called XS: The Opera Opus (1984-6) with the no wave musical composer Rhys Chatham.